CoreyMcCoy/react-feedback-app/README.md

+# Reviews App

+This is a mini React project that can be used as a stand-a-lone app or website feature.
+A user can leave a review or comment, and rating.
+Text can be editted, or deleted.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).